99 Ways to Become a Better Developer

 The answer lies in the quotes taken from Bill Gates remarks:

 “The nature of these jobs is not just closing your door and doing coding, and it’s easy to get that fact out.
 The greatest missing skill is somebody who’s both good at understanding the engineering and who has good relationships with the hard-core engineers, and bridges that to working with the customers and the marketing and things like that.”

 Eric Sink makes the distinction even clearer in You Need Developers, Not Programmers drawing a distinction between Programmers who are only excited about writing code and basically only care about doing that, and Developers who contribute to the software product in many ways.

 You all know that guy (hell, most of us were that guy when we just started out, I know I was) — he has great technical skills, likes writing code and can spend hours within his IDE writing code that’ll make most of us scratch our head.
 Yet, he views the world only in one dimension — code.
 Business? that’s for the managers to figure out.
 Sales\Marketing? annoyances for others to take care of.
 Documentation? but the code is so obvious…Builds?
 Deployment?
 Configuration? …

 Passion for code is a great quality.
-But as a specialist its all too easily digging yourself deeper and deeper into a skill you’ve already proven yourself to be capable at when you’d be better of using the time to cultivate other skills that are part of the process of making software – rendering yourself obsolete over time…
+But as a specialist it’s all too easy digging yourself deeper and deeper into a skill you’ve already proven yourself to be capable at when you’d be better off using the time to cultivate other skills that are part of the process of making software — rendering yourself obsolete over time…